Any comments or updates please click here.

 +1 204 728 6839

 Master of Music in Performance and Literature.
 Solo performance (classical, jazz), composition, choral or wind band conducting.
-Master of Music Education.
-By research and thesis.
+Master of Music in Music Education.
+Emphases in elementary education, choral or instrumental music.